crafttheweb/thelastpickle/_posts/2016-02-25-removing-a-disk-mapping-from-cassandra.md

 tags: cassandra, configuration
 ---

 I recently had to remove a disk from all the Apache Cassandra instances of a production cluster.
-This post purpose is to share the full process, optimizing the overall operation time and reducing the down time for each node.
+This post purpose is to share the full process, optimising the overall operation time and reducing the down time for each node.

 ## Considerations